 Most of the sheet music found today was produced from the 1890s onward.
 The early examples feature favorite songs from popular stage productions.
-Later, movies and radio spread popular music even further into American homes.
+Later, movies and radio introduced popular music to even more American homes.
 Performers associated with the original versions of those songs were often depicted on the cover of the music, a side benefit for today's collector as a crossover into pop culture memorabilia.

-This type of ephemera was so popular that many examples sold more than one million copies when they were first issued.
-Collecting Paper by Gene Utz (Collector Books - now out of print) reports that A Bird in a Gilded Cage sold two million copies in 1900.
-In 1910, familiar tunes Let Me Call You Sweetheart and Down By the Old Mill Stream each sold five to six million copies each.
+This type of ephemera was in such demand back in its day that many examples sold more than one million copies when they were first issued.
+Collecting Paper by Gene Utz (Collector Books - now out of print, available through used booksellers) reports that A Bird in a Gilded Cage sold two million copies in 1900.
+In 1910, familiar tunes Let Me Call You Sweetheart and Down By the Old Mill Stream sold the astounding sums of five to six million copies each.
 Any professional musician of the day would have stacks of colorful sheet music stashed in piano benches and tucked away in boxes.
 Amateur musicians patronized merchants selling sheet music for use in homespun entertainment as well, especially during the holidays.

 Sheet Music Popularity

 The faces of early 20th century personalities such as Al Jolson, Fannie Brice, and Eddie Cantor graced many early sheet music issues.
-Later, stars of the 1940s like Bing Crosby and Dorothy Lamour thrilled fans on colorfully illustrated covers.
+Later, stars of the 1940s such as Bing Crosby and Dorothy Lamour thrilled fans on colorfully illustrated covers.

-Competition is not extremely fierce since there are plenty of song titles go to around, but there are some cases of crossover collecting when it comes to sheet music.
+Competition is not extremely fierce for this ephemera since there are plenty of song titles go to around, but there are some cases of crossover collecting when it comes to sheet music.

-For instance, pieces with a military theme often interest collectors of militaria, that is, military collectibles.
+For instance, pieces with a military theme often interest collectors of militaria, also known as military collectibles.
 Broadway musical enthusiasts will seek out numerous titles from Rodgers and Hammerstein or Irving Berlin as well.
-Collectors of sports memorabilia seek music with illustrations featuring baseball heroes of yesteryear.
+Collectors of sports memorabilia look for music with illustrations featuring baseball heroes of yesteryear.
 As an example, "The Climber's Rag" featuring cameo illustrations of the 1911 St. Louis Cardinals baseball team can sell in for more than $2,000 in the right market.

 Other shoppers are attracted to the numerous covers featuring colorful drawings of beautiful women like the one shown here.
 The fact that it relates to Coca-Cola gives it extra appeal to collectors of Coke memorabilia.
 Framed and hung on a wall, these can make a lovely accent in the home or office most anyone can appreciate.